What is the Seed Fund?

-A panel of judges made up of Development Education Committee members, EIL staff, and returned volunteers will assess the applications.
+A panel of judges made up of Global Education Committee members, made up of returned volunteers and EIL staff will assess the applications.

 - When will I hear if I’ve been picked?

 - Is there anybody in EIL who can help me with my application?

-For details on the application process or any other enquiries, you can contact email@example.com.
-The Development Education Committee members can also answer any further questions you may have.
-EIL Development Education staff can provide you with their contact details.
+For details on the application process or any other enquiries, you can contact firstname.lastname@example.org.
+The Global Education Committee members can also answer any further questions you may have.
+EIL Global Education staff can provide you with their contact details.

 - Is there anybody who can help me implement my project?

-We encourage you to utilize your own resources in the planning and implementation of your project.
+We encourage you to utilise your own resources in the planning and implementation of your project.
 Each award winner will also be directed toward a mentor to help and advise on your project.
-However, if you require additional support, the Development Education staff is there to offer guidance and advice.
+However, if you require additional support, the Global Education staff is there to offer guidance and advice.